indaco/vitepress-templ-preview/README.md

 ### Acknowledgements

-This project makes use of a extended version of [static-templ](https://github.com/nokacper24/static-templ), which is licensed under the GNU General Public License (GPL).
+This project makes use of [static-templ](https://github.com/nokacper24/static-templ), which is licensed under the GNU General Public License (GPL).
 While the code in this repository is MIT-licensed, please be aware that the dependency on GPL-licensed software may impose additional restrictions.
 Refer to the [static-templ repository](https://github.com/nokacper24/static-templ) for more information on its licensing terms.